AdobeXD/plugin-samples/guides/what-changed.md

 These are high level API changes made in this release.
 Specific API details are available in the reference section of the documentation.

-## File and Netork
+## File and Network
 File and Network APIs are now available.
 To protect the scenegraph any asynchronous file or network API must be called after all scenegraph APIs are invoked.
-Trying to call into a Scenegraph API after an asynchronous call will fail.
+Trying to call into a scenegraph API after an asynchronous call will fail.

 ## Commands
 Added